 The 2000-level workshops (please see descriptions below) are open admission courses and may be taken twice (6 semester hours) for credit.
 The prerequisite for 2000-level workshops is English 1110.01 (First Year English Composition).

-The 3000-level workshops are open admission courses and may be taken twice (10 quarter hours) for credit.
+The 3000-level workshops are open admission courses and may be taken twice (6 semester hours) for credit.
 The prerequisites for 2000-level workshops are English 1110.01 (First Year English Composition) and a grade of at least “C-“ in the corresponding 2000-level workshop.

 The 4000-level workshops are taught by members of the MFA faculty and admission is by permission of instructor only, which means that interested students should submit a sample of their work to the instructor who will then decide whether to offer permission to enroll.
 The 4000-level workshops are repeatable up to three times for credit (9 semester hours).

-Both the 2000 and the 4000-level workshops fit into the English major as electives and can satisfy the requirement of a course in an area of English study other than literature.
+Both the 2000 and the 4000-level workshops fit into the (non-Creative Writing Concentration) English major as electives and can satisfy lower and/or upper divsion Elective requirments.

 In addition to writing workshops, we also offer a special topics honors course in the study of creative writing as well as a course in literary publishing.